 The table above illustrates well the comparison between quinoa and chicken from a nutritional point of view: chicken is more concentrated in protein but has less varied intakes.
 Finally, if quinoa is a cereal, it does not contain Gluten, this therefore makes it a food of choice for people following a gluten-free diet by intolerance or those seeking to limit their Gluten intake.

-We therefore understand better why quinoa benefits from so much attention: it is a tasty pseudo-cereal, easy to cook, and above all a major source of many nutrients essential for the proper functioning of the body.
-Its consumption ensures in addition to slow sugars, a significant protein intake, all very digestible and low in calories ... what more could you ask for!
+We can therefore better understand why quinoa receives so much attention: it is a tasty pseudo-cereal, easy to cook, and above all a major source of many nutrients essential for the proper functioning of the body.
+Its consumption ensures in addition to slow sugars, a significant protein intake, all very digestible and low in calories ... what more could you ask for ?!

 Performers, to your seeds!